Now

 Coming to grips with aging

-My mom turns 90 in January my dad next July.
-They’re both sharp and healthy but they’re slowing down and I know I won’t have many more years with them.
-I’m 65.
+My mom turns 92 in January my dad next July.
+They’re both declining mentally and I know I won’t have many more years with them.
+I’m 68.
 Retirement age.

-According to the Life Expetancy Calculator I have about 18 years left.
-That’s it.
+According to the Life Expectancy Calculator I should live to 91 – that’s 23 more years.
 I worry about being a burden to my family in my later years, even though my parents aren’t yet.
 I’ve read Atul Gawande’s excellent (and sad) Being Mortal and it scares me.
 I’m an atheist so I don’t have any hopes of an afterlife.
 Although, as I get nearer to the end I notice that Nick Bostrom’s simulation hypothesis gets more appealing.
 Even more believable.

 I also wonder if I shouldn’t retire soon so I can enjoy my remaining years.
 (I have about the same amount of time left as I’ve been doing TWiT.
 That seems like a very short time.)
 I want to travel and my work schedule makes it hard to go on the longer trips I dream about, especially an around the world cruise.
 I have enough money saved to retire fairly comfortably, even go on that cruise, but I still am the primary support for several family members and I am afraid of leaving them in the lurch.
 And then I wonder if not working will drive me nuts.
 I think it’s likely I’ll begin to work less and less over the next few years and by the time I’m 70 just do one, audio-only, podcast a week until my voice or my brains give out.